 Those of other faiths are welcome at all our services.
 As we are taught, “My House is a House of prayer for all people.”

 Our Kabbalat Shabbat services generally start at 8pm except for the first Friday of each month.
 Our First Friday Family Shabbat begins at 6:30 with a pot luck dinner followed by a family friendly service at 7:30 pm.
 Our Shabbat morning and bar mitzvah services begin at 10:30 am.

 Temple Beth-El’s sanctuary is equipped with livestream technology.
-When we are back in our building, click here to participate in our services.
+Click here to participate in our services from home.